system_architecture.md

 Weighted 100-point algorithm with reflexion loops — won't write a single line below 97

 Every tool call is scored on a weighted 100-point scale across five factors.
 Each factor contributes exactly 20 points.
-The system won't write a single line of code until the total score reaches 97 or higher.
+The system won't write a single line of code until the total score reaches 100.

 FactorWhat It MeasuresPoints